-- (1) The CEO may, at any time, recommend that a meeting or part of a meeting be closed to members of the public. - (2) The Council or a committee, in one or more of the circumstances dealt with in the Act, may at any time, by resolution, decide to close a meeting or part of a meeting. - (3) If a resolution under subclause (2) is carried- - (a) the presiding member is to direct everyone to leave the meeting except- - (i) the members: - (ii) the CEO; and - (iii) any officer specified by the presiding member; and - (b) the meeting is to be closed to the public until, at the conclusion of the matter justifying the closure of the meeting to the public, the Council or the committee, by resolution, decides otherwise - (4) A person who fails to comply with a direction under subclause (3)(a) may, by order of the presiding member, be removed from the meeting. - (5) While the resolution under subclause (2) remains in force, the operation of clause 8.9 is to be suspended until the Council or the committee, by resolution, decides otherwise. - (6) A resolution under this clause may be made without notice. - (7) Unless the Council resolves otherwise, once the meeting is reopened to members of the public, the presiding member is to ensure that any resolution of the Council made while the meeting was closed is to be read out including a vote of a member to be included in the minutes.
+- (1) The CEO may, at any time, recommend that a meeting or part of a meeting be closed to members of the public. - (2) The Council or a committee, in one or more of the circumstances dealt with in the Act, may at any time, by resolution, decide to close a meeting or part of a meeting. - (3) If a resolution under subclause (2) is carried- - (a) the Presiding Member is to direct everyone to leave the meeting except- - (i) the Members; - (ii) the CEO, or the CEO's delegate; and - (iii) any Officer specified by the Presiding Member; and - (b) the meeting is to be closed to the public until, at the conclusion of the matter justifying the closure of the meeting to the public, the Council or the committee, by resolution, decides otherwise. - (4) A person who fails to comply with a direction under subclause (3)(a) may, by order of the Presiding Member, be removed from the meeting. - (5) While the resolution under subclause (2) remains in force, the operation of clause 8.10 is to be suspended until the Council or the committee, by resolution, decides otherwise. - (6) A resolution under this clause may be made without notice. - (7) Unless the Council resolves otherwise, once the meeting is reopened to members of the public, the Presiding Member is to ensure that any resolution of the Council made while the meeting was closed is to be read out including a vote of a Member to be included in the minutes.